 - Continue working with our partners to provide support to the most vulnerable individuals and families in the district, building on the Brighter Futures in Banbury programme. - Deliver 150 units of affordable homes in the District and support opportunities for self-build and developing self-build skills. - Continue to support skills development, apprenticeships and job clubs in order to help support local employment and reduce the number of young people not in education, employment or training.

-- Deliver the savings target £500,000 within the agreed timescales. - Continue to improve our website, and implement additional online services for customers - Extend the Joint working Transformation Programme to enable the council to save money and maintain a low council tax.
+- Continue to improve our website, and implement additional online services for customers - Extend the Joint working Transformation Programme to enable the council to save money and maintain a low council tax.

 CHERWELL DISTRICT COUNCIL Treasury Management Strategy